LLNL/ppo_and_friends/README.md

 ## Soft Resets

 ### What are soft resets?
-In short, the environmets is only reset back to its starting state when it reaches a done state.
+In short, the environment is only reset back to its starting state when it reaches a done state.
 This can be useful when you want to keep your timesteps per episode fairly short while allowing your agent(s) to explore the environment at further time states.
 I believe RLlib has a similar feature